 | Industrial chimney or ventilation duct with complex geometry | → Wired roll |

-| Industrial machine room with acoustic insulation for rotating equipment | → Wired roll |
+| Industrial machine room with acoustic insulation of rotating equipment | → Wired roll |

-All products compared
+All compared products

-Can I use the board instead of the roll for a large diameter pipe?
+Can I use the board instead of the roll for a large-diameter pipe?

 Does rock wool itch like fiberglass?